How to Create a Multilingual Vcard for Global Networking

 Your multilingual Vcard still has one link (e.g., hellovcard.com/yourname) or one QR code.

-When someone opens it, the page automatically displays the version that matches their device language simple
+When someone opens it, the page automatically displays the version that matches their device language simply.

 If the language isn't detected, a drop‑down menu lets them choose.